PKU-OS/Pintos-dockerfile/README.md

 pintos --
 ```

 Bomb!
+The last command will trigger the qemu to simulate a 32-bit x86 machine and boot your Pintos on it.
 If you see something like

 ```
 Pintos hda1